nickschnee/data-visualization/README.md

 ## Folder Example Connector

-Simple anonymous connector that fetches something from the database.
+Example for an anonymous connector to MongoDB Atlas to read from the Database.

-To make this work with your own App, replace the following values:
+To make this work with your own App, replace the following values in `mongo_connector.js`:

 ```javascript
 const APP_ID = "<your Realm app ID here>"; // e.g. myapp-abcde